Could I Benefit from HIV Prevention?

-Patients who can benefit from HIV prevention are those who are not HIV-positive and:
+You can benefit from this program if you are not HIV-positive and:

-- Inject drugs other than those prescribed and/or share needles, syringes or other equipment.
+- You inject drugs other than those prescribed or share needles, syringes, or other equipment.

-- Have used measures against HIV after being exposed to it and have continued high-risk behavior.
+- You tried other things to prevent HIV after being exposed and continued high-risk behavior.

 How Does The Program Work?

 You and your provider (doctor or nurse) will talk about your health and sex history during your first visit.